matiasfha/draft-articles/knowing-the-intl-object.md

 summary: A medida tu aplicación crece es posible quieras mostrar tu contenido en diferentes formatos e incluso diferentes idiomas.
 Javascript ofrece una API orientada a este objetivo, el objeto **Intl**.
 ---
 # Knowing the **Intl** Javascript API
-Personalizing the user experience is becoming more important every day, even more so if your application or content is consumed by users in different parts of the world who most likely use different languages ​​or date formats, currency, etc.
+Personalizing the user experience is becoming more critical every day, even more so if your application or content is consumed by users in different parts of the world who most likely use other languages ​​, date formats, currency, etc.

-There are multiple solutions to make your content adapt to the location or language of your users, but many of these methods have become outdated or are very complex or dependent on a particular framework.
+There are multiple solutions to make your content adapt to the location or language of your users.
+Still, many of these methods have become outdated, complex, or dependent on a particular framework.

 Javascript also offers an internationalization solution, the **Intl** object.

 ## What is Internationalization?

-The concept of internationalization or i18n is the process of supporting different languages, languages ​​and countries in your application.
+The concept of internationalization, or i18n, is the process of supporting different languages, languages ​​, and countries in your application.

-i18n is commonly confused with Localization or even translation, but i18n refers to the process of developing a product, a process focused on supporting different languages ​​and formats based on locality.
-A common code base.
+i18n is commonly confused with Localization or even translation, but i18n refers to developing a product, a process focused on supporting different languages ​​and formats based on locality—a common code base.

 Providing internationalization support is critical for many products but often overlooked.

-> Localization refers to the generation of a specific product to target a market or region, including translation of content and even modification of the interface and terminology.
+> Localization refers to the generation of a specific product to target a market or region, including translating content and even modifying the interface and terminology.

 Typically i18n implementation may include:

-- Develop software that is independent of specific language or cultural conventions. (eg: display of times and dates).
+- Develop software that is independent of a specific language or cultural convention. (e.g., display of times and dates).
 - Use of localization frameworks.
 - Removal of "hard-coded" text in the code.
 - Support for bi-directional languages.